Annapurna Base Camp Trek

 On an average day, you will be expected to walk for around 6 hours at least covering around 14-18 km.
 All the while, your guide will be there to lead the way, impart wisdom, and answer questions about the area’s history, flora, animals, culture, and religion.
 You can expect the porters to walk ahead of you carrying your luggage.
 People, animals, and many more hikers await us along the trail.

 When dozens of Mules and Yaks are in the way, we have to wait for them to pass.
-The trials’ separations from one another can be deceptive and wearisome.
+The trails’ separations from one another can be deceptive and wearisome.
 However, your guide will never stop cheering you on and encouraging you to keep going!
 Lunch will be around mid-day in one of the teahouses en route to our destination.

 As we near our end location for the day, we get our bags into our rooms, freshen up, drink plenty of water, and rest or stroll around the nearby areas, observing the local lifestyle.
 Dinner is served around 7 PM, and after that, we head to our rooms to rest for the day.